-^{2.} https://www.health.gov.au/resources/pregnancy-care-guidelines (2020)
+^{2.} health.gov.au/resources/pregnancy-care-guidelines (2020)

-^{3.} https://www.health.gov.au/resources/pregnancy-care-guidelines/part-d-clinical-assessments/risk-of-pre-eclampsia 2021 care and appropriate schedule of antenatal visits with the woman.
+^{3.} health.gov.au/resources/pregnancy-care-guidelines/part-d-clinical-assessments/risk-of-pre-eclampsia 2021

+- Record and a copy of the history will be posted to the GP.
+The obstetric consult will be by telehealth if the woman attends a midwifery clinic in the community. - c.
+Check BP: Record height, weight and BMI - d.
+The midwife and doctor will identify any risk factors and complete 'Issues and Plans' in Matrix for women requiring additional care. - e.
+The midwife and doctor will discuss model of care and appropriate schedule of antenatal visits with the woman.
 If a planned obstetric review is required during the antenatal period, this will be identified on the schedule of visits.
-The schedule will be sent to the woman when appointments have been booked.
+The schedule will be sent to the woman when appointments have been booked. - f.

-- f.
 Confirm estimated date of birth (EDB). - g.
 Perform blood tests (as listed above) and MSU if not already obtained.
 Review and document available results.
 Results are to be scanned into the health record.
 Request that the woman bring copies of any subsequent scans/results to following appointments. - h.
 Check blood group. - i.
 Midwife and doctor to review, discuss and document plan for all abnormal results. - j.
 Dipstick urinalysis to screen for chronic renal disease.
 Check for blood, protein, nitrites and leucocytes. - k.
 Confirm that each woman understands the screening tests and answer any questions.
 If required, refer to appropriate clinician for ongoing management. - I. Reinforce public health principles such as diet, exercise, smoking cessation.
 Ask about domestic abuse,drug and alcohol use and social circumstances.
-Provide information about safe side sleeping in pregnancy. - m.
-Perform the Edinburgh Postnatal Depression Scale (EPDS) and refer if required. - n.
-Provide information about allied health services and refer as appropriate. - Discuss parent education and recommend antenatal classes. - p.
+Provide information about safe side sleeping in pregnancy. - m.Perform the Edinburgh Postnatal Depression Scale (EPDS) and refer if required. - n.
+Provide information about allied health services and refer as appropriate. - o.
+Discuss parent education and recommend antenatal classes. - p.
 Provide information about length of hospital stay and postnatal homecare visits. - q.
 Discuss recommendations for pertussis vaccination from k20 and influenza and COVID vaccinations at any stage of pregancy.